devarshidubey/password-generator/README.md

 I'd like to:

 - Equalise the probability of all classes of characters getting chosen.
 (Since there are more alphabets, their probability of getting picked is higher)
+- Expand this into a password diary that stores all the user's encrypted passwords.